Fukui Prefectural Dinosaur Museum 福井県立恐竜博物館

 When to see the dinosaurs

-The museum is only open during the daytime, and you need to be in the doors by 4:30 p.m.
+The museum is only open during the daytime, and visitors must enter by 4:30 p.m.
 It's open every day from the end of July until the end of August and closed on the second and fourth Wednesdays of the month and from December 31 to January 1.